Luis Alvarez Roure: Career and Awards

-In 2019 he was a finalist of the Outwin Boochever Portrait Competition, where his painting Hidden Wounds was one of 46 works exhibited at The Outwin: American Portraiture Today at the Smithsonian National Portrait Gallery.
+In 2019, Roure was selected a finalist at the Outwin Boochever Portrait Competition, a triennial competition organized by the Smithsonian’s National Portrait Gallery where his painting Hidden Wounds was one of 46 works exhibited at The Outwin: American Portraiture Today.

-In 2022 Alvarez Roure won the Draper Grand Prize at the 24th Portrait Society of America's International Portrait Competition.
+In 2022 Alvarez Roure won the Draper Grand Prize and the People’s Choice Award at the 24th International Portrait Competition of the Portrait Society of America, celebrated in Atlanta, Georgia.

-In May 2024, Princeton University unveiled Alvarez Roure's portrait of legendary actor and director José Ferrer, a 1933 graduate.
+In 2024, Princeton University unveiled Roure’s portrait of legendary actor and director José Ferrer, a member of Princeton’s Class of 1933.
+The portrait was unveiled on May 9, during a ceremony in the Chancellor Green Rotunda.

+Personal life

+Álvarez Roure is married to Maritza, a pianist and teacher.
+The couple have two children together.

 Works

 Philip Glass.
-2016.
-Oil on board.
 Collection of the National Portrait Gallery of the Smithsonian Institution, Washington, D.C.

-"Memento" Portrait of composer Octavio Vazquez.
-Oil on linen.
-36 x 24 inches.

-Portrait of violinist Joshua Bell.
-Oil on linen.